Green Dream House

 3rd generation prototype - site specific art installation - designed & built in Bonymaen

-There is also a community garden, with both flower and vegetable planting under development weekly by Anne Hayes and her team.
+There is a community garden with flowers and vegetables by Anne Hayes and volunteers.

-The CAD-designed joints below are printed from natural maize by Oliver Landau Williams of Printotype Ltd. The improved prototype joints replace the original handmade joints, improving the structure's geometry, ideally, so it can be constructed and deconstructed without the need of instructions.
-Templating of the polythene skin is another part of the experimental prototype process the idea is to find a manufacturer when wind and rain loading testing has been undertaken.
+The CAD-designed joints below are printed from natural maize by Oliver Landau Williams of Printotype Ltd. The improved prototype joints replace the original handmade joints, enhancing the structure's geometry so it can be assembled and disassembled without instructions.
+Templating of the polythene skin is another part of the experimental prototype process; the idea is to find a manufacturer after wind and rain loading testing has been completed.

 The Green Dream House is a branded and original product from Bonymaen.